 “Wonderful.
 It is a very friendly, supportive and challenging environment.
-The opportunity to present my work in progress, and receive very thoughful, constructive comments and criticisms, was invaluable.
-I also found it was an excellent networking oppotunity, and I had the time to make contacts, develop friendships, with new people whom I am likely to work with in the future.”
+The opportunity to present my work in progress, and receive very thoughtful, constructive comments and criticisms, was invaluable.
+I also found it was an excellent networking opportunity, and I had the time to make contacts, develop friendships, with new people whom I am likely to work with in the future.”
 Dr Jonathan Ives, University of Birmingham

 "I had a wonderful experience at Ethox.
 The environment was great: friendly and relaxed yet intellectually rigorous.
 My time at the centre was very productive.
 Free from the distractions and obligations of my regular work environment, I was able to get quite a bit of writing done, and conversations with Ethox staff and another visiting scholar laid the groundwork for future collaborations."
 Matthew McCoy, University of Pennsylvania

 "This has been a fantastic experience!
 It has been a wonderful opportunity to connect with other scholars who think about bioethics in multidisciplinary ways, and it also has helped me to get essential feedback on my work from individuals of diverse backgrounds outside the US.
 Ethox is a productive place with many kind and thoughtful people.
 It has been an inspiring place to work; I am very grateful to the program for providing this opportunity."
 Laura Bothwell, Harvard Medical School/Brigham and Women’s Hospital